 Two new iterations of Seiko’s original dive watch have made their way to the surface of Baselworld’s horological ocean: the SLA017 and the SPB051/SBP053.
 While both are a considered riff on the 1965 model, the SLA017 is the true update.
 While the hands, hour markers, dial and case shape are a near carbon-copy of the original, Seiko has made a minute increase in size and a protective bump in water resistance from 150 to 200 meters.

-With a limited run of only 2,000, this model will be coveted by collectors.
+With a limited run of only 2,000, collectors will covet this model.
 The SPB051 and SPB053 are more widely available and less true to the 6217, with a boost in size and larger, more pointed hour markers.
-They can be purchased for $1,000 and $800, respectively.
+They cost 1,000 and $800, respectively.

 With many more models about to hit the market from Baselworld’s anniversary showing, now is an excellent time to invest in a new watch.
-Classic detailing, technological advancements and fine attention to details make this year’s timepieces a worthwhile investment.
+Classic detailing and technological advancements as well as fine attention to details make this year’s timepieces a worthwhile investment.

 A fine wristwatch does more than tell the time—it communicates worlds about the wearer.
 Learn what your timepiece says about you.